gerirgaudi/naplug/README.md

 ## Plugins

-As seen in the examples above, *plugins* are defined inside a new class with `plugin`.
-Plugins are always initialized with an `UNKNOWN` state and their output set to `uninitialized plugin`, since at that point, the status of the plugin has not been determined.
-This ensures that misbehaved plugins correctly notify Nagios that they are failing in some way (for instance, if there's an unhandled exception).
+*Plugins* are defined inside a new class with the `plugin` keyword.
+Plugins are always initialized in an `UNKNOWN` state and with their output set to `uninitialized plugin`, since at that point, the status of the plugin has not been determined.
+This ensures that misbehaved plugins correctly notify Nagios that they are failing in some way (for instance, if there's an unhandled exception, at which point the output will be set to useful information about the exception).

 ### Tags

 Plugins can be tagged, and tags *must* be unique within a class.
-Tags are used to identify a plugin, which is useful in cases where multiple plugins are defined in a single class, which may be necessary in cases where multiple implementations of tests are required.
+Tags are used to identify a plugin, which is useful when multiple plugins are defined in a single class, which may be necessary in cases where several implementations of tests are required.
 A plugin's tag defaults to `main` when not specified.

 Plugins can be accessed through _tag_ methods, and executed through _tag!_ methods.